Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

 Houses, condos, and townhouses are among the main housing options when renting in Las Vegas.

-For a single-family detached home, you can expect to pay between $1,128 and $2,258, depending on size, location, and budget.
+For a single-family detached home, you can expect to pay between $1000-2000 or even more depending on size, location, and features.
 Nevada residents are more likely to own their own homes rather than rent.
-This may affect how many houses are available for rent.
+This may affect how many rentals are available.

 If you don’t mind smaller living spaces, your best bet may be an apartment or condo.
-In Downtown Las Vegas, you can find a studio apartment for as low as $800 per month.
+In Downtown Las Vegas, you can find a studio apartment that’s cozy and affordable.